GrubbyLittleRaccoon/QT19-T19E1-derivative/README.md

 </div>

 ### 5.2 My software:
+If the following link doesn't work, the software should be somewhere in this repository.
-Link to my software (Upload using Airzone’s instructions): https://github.com/GrubbyLittleRaccoon/T19variant/tree/main/qt19software
+Link to my software (Upload using Airzone’s instructions): https://github.com/GrubbyLittleRaccoon/QT19-T19E1-derivative/tree/main/qt19%20controller%20software

 This is based on the Airzone’s NBC library, it’s intended as a 2-round burst functionality, with the usual “wait for motor to rev up” functionality that the NBC library creates from Toruk’s Flyshot SimonK implementation.
 It also controls the OLED board with a 15-round ammo counter (reset on mag change).

 Note that certain previous commits featured a dynamic crosshair (expands on firing, retracts slowly, influenced by popular FPS game design), but without sourcing a proper reflective parabolic lens and corresponding closed scope design, this is pretty pointless.
 Some of these older commits do have issues with debounced inputs distinguishing between rising and falling edges, though.

+Note to self: The solenoid timing is statically set, and has trouble firing darts through around the 11.15V mark for my specific setup.
+Consider making the solenoid firing delay voltage-dependent i.e. give less time to fire at high voltages.

 ## 6. Issues/abandoned parts
 ### HUD sight